typescript-eslint/typescript-eslint/packages/website/blog/2023-07-09-announcing-typescript-eslint-v6.md

 We hope these wrapper APIs make it more convenient to write lint rules that rely on the awesome power of TypeScript's type checking.
 In the future, we may add more wrapper APIs, and may even add internal caching to those APIs to improve performance.

-:::caution Newer Information Available
+:::note
 Rules can still retrieve their full backing TypeScript type checker with `services.program.getTypeChecker()`.
 This can be necessary for TypeScript APIs not wrapped by the parser services.
 :::

-See [_Custom Rules_ on the v6 docs site preview](https://v6--typescript-eslint.netlify.app/custom-rules) for the updated documentation on creating custom rules with typescript-eslint.
+See [_Custom Rules_](https://typescript-eslint.io/custom-rules) for the updated documentation on creating custom rules with typescript-eslint.

 ### AST Breaking Changes